 During the summer of 2011, I worked freelance for a startup company called "Float" who are in the process of developing a system for augmenting real-world interaction with technology.

 In September I will officially be joining Stanford's Center for Computer Research in Music and Acoustics to pursue a Master's Degree in Music, Science and Technology.

-Every New Year's Day, many of my family and friends gather to play bingo, eat and drink (like the good italians we are).
-In recent years there have been too many people in the house to hear what numbers have been called so I decided to take this opportunity to learn some new web technologies.
+Every New Year's Day, many of my family and friends gather to play bingo.
+In recent years there have been too many people in the house to hear what numbers have been called.

 I find the significance of the Fibonacci number sequence in nature, art, and mathematics very interesting.
 For some time I have been thinking about how this pattern can be applied to music and have been developing my own musical composition that is algorithmically based on the Fibonacci sequence.